bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 ``ColumnDataSource`` should be used when drawing a legend item.
 In particular, if you want to draw multiple legend items for "multi" glyphs such as ``MultiLine`` or ``Patches``.
-This is accomplished by specifying an ``index`` for the legend item as shown below.
+This is accomplished by specifying an ``index`` for the legend item, as shown below.

 .. bokeh-plot:: docs/user_guide/examples/plotting_legends_multi_index.py
     :source-position: above